Book a free appointment for COVID-19 antibody testing.

 For Treatment: We will use and disclose your PHI to provide, coordinate, or manage your treatment.
 We may disclose medical information about you to our physicians, to other health care providers treating you who are not part of PlushCare, and to other personnel involved in your health care.

 For Payment: Your PHI will be used, as needed, to obtain payment for the health care services we provide you.
 We may use and disclose medical information about your treatment and services to bill and collect payment from you, your insurance company or a third party payer.
 For example, we may need to give your insurance company information before it approves or pays for the health care services we recommend for you.
 The insurance company may use that information in connection with making a determination of eligibility or coverage for insurance benefits, reviewing services provided to you for medical necessity, and undertaking utilization review activities.

 For Health Care Operations: We may use or disclose your PHI in order to support the business activities of this medical practice.
-These activities may include, but are not limited quality assessment activities, practice accreditation, employee review activities, billing, and licensing, marketing, legal advice, accounting support and conducting or arranging for other business activities.
-For example, we may use or disclose your protected health information, as necessary, to contact you by mail to remind you of your appointment by reminder cards.
+These activities may include, but are not limited to, quality assessment activities, practice accreditation, employee review activities, billing, and licensing, legal advice, accounting support and conducting or arranging for other business activities.
+For example, we may use or disclose your protected health information, as necessary, to review the quality of care provided to you by our health care providers.

 B. Uses and Disclosures That May Be Made Without Your Authorization or Opportunity to Object